-CSI 120 INTRODUCTION TO COMPUTERS

-CSI 121 -INTRODUCTION TO INFORMATION

-AND COMMUNICATION TECHNOLOGY

-c. -Science and Nature: Seven credit hours of Science

-(preferably from two different departments),

-including at least one course with a laboratory requirement
+CSI 120 INTRODUCTION TO COMPUTERS CSI 121 INTRODUCTION TO INFORMATION AND COMMUNICATION TECHNOLOGY CSI 130 INTRODUCTION TO COMPUTING I c.
+Science and Nature: Seven credit hours of Science (preferably from two different departments), including at least one course with a laboratory requirement

 Students will gain familiarity with the language and terminology of science, the use of the scientific method, and be exposed to various techniques used in data collection.
 Their skills in problem solving and forming critical judgments will be enhanced by a variety of means including the examination of experimental data, identifying the path between cause and effect, and the manipulation of basic theoretical principles.
-In this way students will gain in understanding and appreciation of the living universe and the forces underlying it.
+In this way students will gain an understanding and appreciation of the living universe and the forces underlying it.

-BIO 101 Introductory Biology
+- BIO 101 Introductory Biology

-BIO 106 Introduction to Plant Biology
+- BIO 106 Introduction to Plant Biology

-BIO 110 Principles of Biology I
+- BIO 110 Principles of Cellular and Molecular Biology

-BIO 111 Principles of Biology II
+- BIO 111 Principles of Organismal and Population Biology

-BIO 250 Introduction to Environmental Science
+- BIO 250 Introduction to Environmental Science

-BIO 307 Human Anatomy and Physiology
+- BIO 307 Human Anatomy and Physiology

-CHE 100 Chemistry in the Modern World
+- CHE 100 Chemistry in the Modern World

-CHE 101 Forensic Chemistry

-CHE 102 Chemistry in the Modern World Lab
+- CHE 102 Chemistry in the Modern World Lab

-CHE 105 College Chemistry I
+- CHE 105 College Chemistry I

-CHE 106 College Chemistry II
+- CHE 106 College Chemistry II

-ES 105 Earth Science
+- ES 105 Earth Science

-PHY 101 Astronomy
+- PHY 101 Astronomy

-PHY 211 General Physics I
+- PHY 211 General Physics I

-PHY 212 General Physics II
+- PHY 212 General Physics II

-SCE 205 Earth and Astronomical Science
+- SCE 205 Earth and Astronomical Science

-SCE 210 Concepts in Science
+- SCE 210 Concepts in Science

--These are primarily majors courses, but may be taken for general education credit, if desired.
+These are primarily majors courses, but may be taken for general education credit, if desired.